ZhuochengLin/CS5500-A1-Node-Project/RESTfulServices.md

 * HTTP method: GET
 * Path: ```/api/bookmarks```
 * Request: None
-* Response: A nested JSON array that include all bookmarked tuits of each user.
+* Response: Bookmark JSON array that include all bookmarked tuits of each user.

 ## Design the Messages RESTful Web Service API
 ### 1. User sends a message to another user